Black Tea for Diabetes

 For instance, one study followed 74,961 people for over 10 years.
 It found that those who drank four or more cups of black tea per day had a 32% lower risk of stroke than those who did not drink black tea!!
 Amazing!

 Did you also know that Black tea has the capacity to improve your gut health?
 I bet you didn’t.
 The polyphenols found in black tea may help maintain a healthy gut by promoting the growth of good bacteria and inhibiting the growth of bad bacteria such as Salmonella.
+This can really knock you on your back!

 In addition, black tea contains antimicrobial properties that kill of harmful substances and improve gut bacteria and immunity by helping repair the lining of the digestive tract.
 Wow!
 With all these amazing benefits of black tea, the entire planet should be drinking the stuff!
 In my mind, black tea has become the new doc!!